 From a long-term perspective, purer play oil & gas production companies make me a bit nervous.
 The reason for that is simple: they require constant vigilance in a way that other companies do not.
 Occidental Petroleum seems a good example of that in the current crisis.
 As a result of its ill-timed purchase of Anadarko Petroleum Corporation, it enters this downturn holding north of $35,000m in net debt on its balance sheet.
 For an even worse example, check out the bankruptcy of Whiting Petroleum.

 That brings us nicely to ConocoPhillips (COP) stock.
 A few years back, the company spun off its downstream and midstream assets into a separate entity: Phillips 66.
 That’s the company that now deals with things like refining crude oil into end products like jet fuel and gasoline.
 That leaves good old Conoco as a simple exploration & production company, albeit one of the largest listed ones in the world.
-Its reservers totaled around 5,200m barrels of oil equivalent (BOE) at the end of last year.
+Its reserves totaled around 5,200m barrels of oil equivalent (BOE) at the end of last year.

 A Low Cost Producer

 Though I’d prefer it to remain a diversified business, there are still a couple of good things about the ‘new’ Conoco.
 Firstly, its operations look inherently low cost.
 Across all of its geographies, from Alaska to Asia, cash production costs (including production taxes) came in at around $12.75 per BOE on average last year.
 My guess is that, right now, Conoco realizes an average price of around $25 per BOE.
 Now, the company produced around 1.3m BOE per day on average last year.
 Management guidance points to a similar number this year.
 Quick math therefore suggests the company still generates somewhere in the region of $16m in gross profit every single day based on current commodity prices.
 Pretty impressive, all things considered.